doctort57/TriviaGame/README.md

 ## Overview

-A fun triva game celebrating one of my favorite movies - I never get tired of this one - using javascript, jquery and timer functions
+A fun triva game celebrating one of my favorite movies using javascript, jquery and timer functions- I never get tired of watching this movie

+Please check out the deployed version in Heroku [here](https://godfather.herokuapp.com/)!

 ## Functionality